 The third intervention COMPASS for Transition (COMPASS-T), was tested in an RCT with high school students in their final year of school with a focus on improving IEP and postsecondary outcomes (Ruble, McGrew, Toland, Dalrymple, Adams & Snell-Rood, 2018).
 A very large effect (2.1) was observed for IEP goal attainment outcomes based on an independent observer.
 This means that students who received COMPASS did better than more than 90% of those who did not receive COMPASS.

 Next, we tested a parent-mediated version of COMPASS called COMPASS for Hope (C-HOPE).
-C-HOPE was designed for parents of children with ASD and challenging behavior.
+C-HOPE was designed for parents of children with autism and challenging behavior.
 C-HOPE was effective for decreasing child problem behavior (p<.001); increasing parent competency (p=.02) and decreasing parent stress (p<.001) (Kuravackel, et al., 2018).